jpfreeley/jpfreeley/_posts/2016-09-27-GA-DSI-Project-01.md

 ### ACQUIRE THE DATA

 The data as provided to us as a csv file.
+It is 4 columns wide by 53 rows (including header labels and national averages).
+The data dictionary begins.

 "sat_scores.csv"

+The data was clean but needs to have some fields types recast
 <br>1 header row of the following values: *State, Rate, Verbal, Math*
 <br>*State* -- string, State of the testing
 <br>*Rate* -- float, percentage of participation for that 'state'